ThalesGroup/cva6-softcore-contest/README.md

 ```
 $ make program_cva6_fpga
 ```
-When is loaded led `done` is lighting.
+When bitstream is loaded green led `done` is lighting.
 ![alt text](https://github.com/sjthales/cva6-softcore-contest/blob/master/docs/pictures/20201204_160542.jpg)

-5. then, in a terminal, launch **OpenOCD**:
+5. Then, in a terminal, launch **OpenOCD**:
 ```
 $ openocd -f fpga/openocd_digilent_hs2.cfg
 ```
-If it is succesful, you should see something like that:
+If it is succesful, you should see:
 ```
 Open On-Chip Debugger 0.10.0+dev-00832-gaec5cca (2019-12-10-14:21)
 Licensed under GNU GPL v2